Chisholm Trail Parkway

 Controlled-access toll road in Texas, U.S.

 The Chisholm Trail Parkway is a controlled-access toll road operated by the North Texas Tollway Authority (NTTA) in Tarrant and Johnson counties connecting the central business district of the city of Fort Worth at Interstate 30 to US 67 in Cleburne.

 The parkway is a 27.6 mi two- to six-lane freeway along the route of an extension of State Highway 121.
 Environmental clearance for the project was received in June 2005.
 Initial construction began in April 2010.
 The Chisholm Trail Parkway opened to traffic on May 11, 2014.
 The cost of the parkway was approximately $1.4 billion.

 The segment of the parkway from FM 1187 to I-30 in Tarrant County was originally named Southwest Parkway.
 Legislation renaming that segment was passed in May 2011.

+As of the fall of 2025, Chisholm Trail Parkway is undergoing a major $250 million widening project.
+The North Texas Tollway Authority (NTTA) is actively expanding a 13-mile stretch of the toll road from FM 1187 in Tarrant County to US 67 in Johnson County.
+Construction for the tollway's expansion should be completed by the calendar year 2028.

 Route description

 Frontage road signage showing both a CTP and SH 121 shield near Overton Ridge Blvd.

 The tollway starts at an interchange with US 67 in northern Cleburne, near SH 171.
 The first main lane toll gantry is between Sparks Road and Johnson County Road 904.
 At the interchange with FM 917 the tollway enters the southwestern tip of Burleson, near Joshua.
 FM 1902 runs parallel to the tollway from here to FM 1187.
 Just north of Johnson County Road 920, the Chisholm Trail Parkway crosses into Tarrant County.
 The interchange with FM 1187 is just to the west of Crowley.
 The second main lane toll gantry is near Stewart Feltz Road.
 Near Benbrook, the tollway has a complex stack interchange with I-20 and SH 183.
 The third and final main lane toll gantry is just before the University Drive exit.
 The Chisholm Trail Parkway ends at an interchange with I-30 near University Drive and Vickery Boulevard in Fort Worth, near TCU.